Call for more adaptive events at Highland Games

 “It’s great for the team and it’s good for the public to see an adaptive games and the more we are seen and spoken about, the more likely we will receive invitations to compete in other Highland Games.”

-Wounded Warriors is a group of five men and one woman - Scottish-based athlete Trish Lawson.
+Wounded Highlanders is a group of five men and one woman - Scottish-based athlete Trish Lawson.

 They will compete at Mey and Stirling in August.